Residency in New Zealand for doctors

 For Australian doctors looking to expand their horizons, New Zealand offers an enticing mix of professional opportunities and an enviable lifestyle.
 The transition for Australian medical practitioners to live and work in New Zealand is relatively streamlined, thanks to reciprocal agreements and similarities in healthcare systems.
 However, understanding the pathway is crucial for a smooth transition.

-Medical pathways to New Zealand for IMGs
+Medical pathways to New Zealand for international medical graduates

 The key medical pathways we work with are: